floesche/neuView/docs/developer-guide.md

 ### Automatic Page Generation System

-neuView v2.0 introduces automatic page generation that eliminates the need for manual soma-side specification.
+neuView features automatic page generation that eliminates the need for manual soma-side specification.
 The system intelligently analyzes neuron data and generates the optimal set of pages.

 #### Architecture Overview